 My first task when acquiring a new paddle is to add a simple, hand crafted kayak leash.
 This allows me to drop the leash in the water beside the kayak when getting on or off, without worrying about it floating away.
 I’ve read a variety of solutions for a home made kayak paddle leash, but prefer a simple 3/16 braided poly cord about 5 ft. long (Lowes, <$3 for 50 ft.) with a brass swivel clip on one end (Lowes, <$2).
 The brass clip secures the paddle to the kayak, and I simply tie the other end around the middle of the kayak shaft.
 I sometimes add a velcro band over the line to keep it from sliding around on the paddle shaft.
-If you would rather have a fancy commercially produced leash, check out this Harmony paddle leash.
+If you would rather have a fancy commercially produced leash, check out these at NRS.

 Some kayaks have deck bungees installed, some don’t.
 For a tinkerer like me, there is usually an opportunity to modify the stock arrangement to better fit my needs.
-Altrec sells very nice NRS kayak bungee rigging kits which simplify typical deck installations.
+NRS also sells very nice NRS kayak bungee rigging kits which simplify typical deck installations.
 The kits I used came with 1/4 in. black bungee, pad eyes, hook ends, and rivets.
 Although the kits are reasonably priced, I’ve also had great luck using J-hooks to allow sections of the bungee to be reconfigured to accommodate loads of varying size or shape.
 I can’t say enough about the utility of deck bungees for quickly securing cargo, or to give a hand hold for re-boarding the kayak from the water.

 As an avid non-fisherman, I don’t have personal experience with this.
 However, I can attest to seeing the passion with which fishermen select and lovingly install their prized fishing rod holders.